Top 5 Winter Activities in Val d'Isere

 Open to adventurers over 12 years of age, experience a rush of adrenaline as you drive your pack of dogs across the snowy landscape.
 Husky driving requires you to have a good level of fitness so if you would prefer something a little more relaxing, then just sit back in the sled and let yourself be guided by an experienced musher whilst admiring the breathtaking scenery as it rushes by.

-3. Put your crampons on and discover the beautiful ice falls of Val d’Isere
+3. Discover the beautiful ice falls of Val d'Isere

 4. Take a snowshoe hike through the scenic landscape